jj-tsao/rag-movie-recommender-app/README.md

 ## 🧠 How It Works

-1. User types a natural language query and apply optional filters (genres, streaming services, release year).
+1. User types a natural language query and apply optional filters (genres, streaming services, release years).
-2. The app retrieves relevant movie chunks from QDrant and reranks the results based on rating and popularity score.
+2. App retrieves relevant movie chunks from QDrant and reranks the chunks based on rating and popularity boost.
 3. OpenAI generates a recommendation with natural response based on retrieved content.
-4. The app displays results through an interactive chatbot UI with Gradio.
+4. App displays results through an interactive chatbot UI with Gradio.
-5. User can contintue the conversation to refine the results or ask for new recommendation
+5. User can contintue the conversation to refine the results or ask for new recommendations

 ---